Answers to FAQs

 Click here to visit the Be Ready Iowa website.
 There you will find instructions to build an emergency supply kit, create an emergency plan, and more information about preparing in case of an emergency or disaster.
 You may also visit the FEMA Be Ready website at www.ready.gov for more information.

 I have some branches in my yard.
 How can I dispose of them?

-If your tree branches are no wider than 6 inches in diameter and no less than an 1" in diameter, you can place them on the curb on the first week of each month during chipping season.
+If your tree branches are no wider than 6 inches in diameter and no less than an 1" in diameter, you can place them on the curb on the first week (Tuesday) of each month during chipping season.
 The chipping crew has the discretion to reject material that is unsafe to handle or cannot safely be processed by the chipper.
 The 2014 chipping season will begin on April 1, 2014, and ends October 7, 2014.
 The chipper may be delayed if there is rain or based on staff availability.
-If you only have loose brush and leaves, there are "Compost It!" bags.
+If you only have loose brush and leaves, you could use "Compost It!" bags.
 Metro Waste bags=no sticker, store brand bags= $ 1.20 sticker, available at City Hall.
 Bondurant now offers "Compost-It" carts, $53.00 for the cart and $105.00 for the sticker for the 2014 season.
 Please visit Metro Waste Authority's website here for more information on their "Compost It!" program.

 Where can I find information about building permits?
 Who performs building inspections for the City of Bondurant?